 Education on your schedule — Unlike other websites of its kind, learning on Udemy is entirely on-demand.
 You don't have to wait for enrollment periods; you can join any available course on Udemy whenever you want.
 And there are no deadlines, either… however long it takes you to grasp the course material is fine by Udemy!

-Learning doesn't have an expiration date -- When you enroll in a course on Udemy, you will have access to it for as long as it is offered on Udemy and as long as your account remains active.
+Learning doesn't have an expiration date — When you enroll in a course, you will have access to it for as long as it is offered on Udemy and as long as your account remains active.
 This means that you will never have to pay for a course twice if you ever want to go back and review what you've learned!

-Pay up or move on -- All courses on Udemy cost money to take.
+Pay up or move on — All courses on Udemy cost money to take.
 Also, unlike similar websites (such as Coursera), you can't choose whether you want to take a Udemy course for free, or pay for it and get a bunch of extra goodies when you finish.
-You can, however, often greatly reduce the costs of Udemy courses with promotional codes (see our Udemy Coupons article).
+You can, however, often greatly reduce the costs of Udemy courses with promotional codes.

-The focus is skill-building, not credential-earning -- Completing most courses on Udemy doesn't offer any sort of credit towards a program at an official education institution.
-In addition, very few courses on Udemy count towards completion of technical training programs.
+The focus is skill-building, not credential-earning — Completing most courses doesn't offer any sort of credit towards a program at an official education institution.
+In addition, very few courses count towards completion of technical training programs.

 The main edge that Udemy has over some of its competitors is in the flexibility of its content.
 Udemy's course library isn't restricted to strictly academic subjects, meaning that you can find courses on more practical (for lack of a better word) skills such as how to play a sport better, how to cook, or how to better manage your personal bank account.
 There are also no registration or assignment deadlines, meaning that you can sign up for Udemy courses and finish them pretty much whenever you want.